SUTDBrainLab/MGP-VAE/README.md

 python videowise_visualization.py --num_points_visualization 6
 ```

 NOTE: This code is valid only for models where the dimension of each GP channel is fixed as 2, i.e. `num_dim // num_fea == 2`.
+Also, while running the evaluation scripts, make sure to turn the is_training flag False.

 ## Geodesic Prediction